A project in the School of Languages and Linguistics at The University of Melbourne.

 There are 4,500 pages of typescript and 8,600 pages of manuscript, representing languages from the Southern SA/WA border up to the Kimberley.
 At least 123 speakers are named in the vocabularies and it is unclear how many languages they represent.

 The 4,500 pages of typescript and 1712 notebooks in the NLA will be imaged, keyboarded, and the text will be encoded using the TEI framework.
-We will base our approach on work done by Henderson (2008) on part of the Gerhardt Laves manuscripts at AIATSIS.
+We have based our approach on work done by Henderson (2008) on part of the Gerhardt Laves manuscripts at AIATSIS.
 Bates' work represents a resource that has not been made accessible, and not even the most basic work has been done to ascertain what languages are represented (eg a best guess approach was taken in Thieberger 1993; Nash 2002 applies a series of metrics to sample data from south-east WA to show similarities to known languages of the region, and McGregor 1998 has been able to identify some Kimberley languages).
 At a time when Australian languages are under severe threat from English it is critical to make the best representation of historical sources to assist speakers in their efforts to relearn and reinforce the use of their languages.

 The Advisory Committee for the project is: Linda Barwick, Claire Bowern, Simon Greenhill, John Henderson, Bill McGregor, David Nash, and Conal Tuohy.